What is Open Access?

 Funding for Open Access Publishing

-If a journal is not covered by the publication agreements that Dalarna University is part of, as a researcher or doctoral student, you should primarily apply for external funding for the publication fee.
-Alternatively, you can apply for internal funding for the publication fee from the Library.
+If a journal is not covered by the publishing agreements that Dalarna University is part of, as a researcher or doctoral student, you should primarily use external funding for the publication fee.
+Alternatively, you can apply for the University's internal funding for Open Access publishing.
+Your application is processed by the Library.

-When and how do I apply for internal funding for the publication fee?
+How do I apply for internal funding for Open Access publishing?

-Read the information below carefully before completing the form entitled Application funding Open Access publishing.
+Read the information below and then complete the form entitled Application funding Open Access publishing.

 The Library contacts your Deputy Head of School to get your application approved for further processing.
 The application is then processed by the Library.
 The Library Director makes the formal decision on the application.
 The Library will inform you directly of the decision and a copy will be provided to your Deputy Head of School.